 This was used in the movie The Big Chill.
 It plays at Alex' funeral.

-Marrianne Faithful, who was Mick Jagger's girlfriend, said this was about her drug use.
+Marrianne Faithful, who was Mick Jagger's girlfriend, claimed that her drug use was the inspiration for this song.

-Jagger: "It's a good song, even if I say so myself.
+Mick Jagger explained: "It's a good song, even if I say so myself.
 It's got a very sing-along chorus, and people can identify with it: No one gets what they always want.
 It's got a very good melody.
 It's got very good orchestral touches that Jack Nitzsche helped with.
-So it's got all the ingredients." (thanks, Bertrand - Paris, France)
+So it's got all the ingredients."

 The band's drummer, Charlie Watts, did not play on this track for the simple reason he was technically unable to figure out the beat for this unusual groove and rhythm.
 Their producer, Jimmy Miller, played on it instead.
 Watts eventually modified a way of playing along to it as shown in the Rock And Roll Circus video.
 Miller was very particular about drumming.
-He also played on "Happy" and contributed cowbell to "Honky Tonk Woman." (thanks, mark - tucson, AZ)
+He also played on "Happy" and contributed cowbell to "Honky Tonk Women."

 In 2004, Coke used this in commercials for C2, a lower calorie, lower carb version of their regular soda.